Natural rubber: Processing

-Molecular Structure

-Rubber is a natural polymer of isoprene (polyisoprene), and an elastomer (a stretchy polymer).
-Polymers are simply chains of molecules that can be linked together.
-Rubber is one of the few naturally occurring polymers and prized for its high stretch ratio, resilience, and water-proof properties.
-Other examples of natural polymers include tortise shell, amber, and animal horn.
-When harvested, latex rubber takes the form of latex, an opaque, white, milky suspension of rubber particles in water.
-It is then transformed through industrial processes to the common solid form so commonly seen today.

 Vulcanized rubber

 Natural rubber is reactive and vulnerable to oxidization, but it can be stabilized through a heating process called vulcanization.
 Vulcanization is a process by which the rubber is heated and sulfur, peroxide, or bisphenol are added to improve resistance and elasticity and to prevent it from oxidizing.
-Interestingly, Carbon black, which can be derived from a petroleum refinery or other natural incineration processes, is sometimes used as an additive to rubber to improve its strength, especially in vehicle tires.
+Carbon black, which can be derived from a petroleum refinery or other natural incineration processes, is sometimes used as an additive to rubber to improve its strength, especially in vehicle tires.

 During vulcanization, rubber's polyisoprene molecules (long chains of isoprene) are heated and cross-linked with molecular bonds to sulfur, forming a 3-D matrix.
 The optimal percentage of sulfur is approximately 10%.
 In this form, the polyisoprene molecules orientation is still random but they become aligned when the rubber is stretched.
 This sulfur vulcanization makes the rubber stronger and more rigid, but still very elastic.
 And through the vulcanization process, the sulfur and latex are meant to be totally used up in individual form.